-The Office of Audits provides forensic auditing services, including financial records analysis, and auditing and accounting expertise in support of investigations conducted by the Office of Investigations.
-During this reporting period, the Office of Audits assisted with three active investigations.
+In prior quarters, the Office of Audits provided forensic auditing services, including financial records analysis, and auditing and accounting expertise in support of investigations conducted by the Office of Investigations.
+In Fiscal Year 2023, the Office of Investigations has increased their staffing to do more of this work internally.